Revised 6th May 2020

-I crammed myself and the 3 lever arch files making up the court bundle into the small booth provided for prisoners and their legal representatives to hold a conference in the cells at the police station which serves the family court.
-My client sat in the chair opposite me, the two of us separated by thick glass and a narrow ledge under which, it transpired, a prisoner could conceal whatever it was they had in their hands.
+I crammed myself and the 3 lever arch files making up the court bundle into the small booth provided for prisoners and their legal representatives to hold a conference in the cells at the police station which serves the Family Court.
+My client sat in the chair opposite me, the two of us separated by thick glass.

-Not two weeks later, I faced another suicidal litigant in proceedings; a mother who had a complex mental health profile who had twice made unsuccessful attempts on her life during the course of proceedings, one of which had landed her in a coma for a number of days.
-We were on day 4 of a 5-day hearing and she had given evidence for much of the day and had clearly found the experience emotionally demanding, despite the calm, compassionate and appropriate way counsel for all parties had questioned her.
-I represented the child in respect of whom the local authority were seeking Final Care and Placement Orders with a plan for the child to be placed for adoption.
+Not two weeks later, I faced another suicidal litigant in proceedings; a mother who had a complex mental health profile who had twice made suicide attempts during the course of proceedings.
+We were on day 4 of a 5-day hearing and she had given evidence for much of the day and had clearly found the experience emotionally demanding, despite the calm, compassionate and appropriate way Counsel for all parties had questioned her.
+I represented the child in respect of whom the Local Authority were seeking Final Care and Placement Orders with a plan for the child to be placed for adoption.
 It had been a long day at court and prior to taking to my car for the 90-minute drive home, I went to decompress in Costa with a coffee.
 After ordering my coffee, I noticed the mother was also in the coffee shop looking distressed and absorbed in her thoughts.
 I could see she was emotionally fragile from her presentation and from the context I was aware of.
-Over the next 2 hours I spent with her, we had a frank discussion about how her plan was to go home from court that evening and take an amount of lithium she had been stockpiling to kill herself.
+Over the next 2 hours I spent with her, we had a frank discussion about her plans to kill herself.
 I identified reasons why she would not want to do that including the impact not only on her young daughter who was subject to these proceedings but also on her older children with whom she had a relationship.
-I stayed with her until she was able to reassure me, she would not do anything that evening.
+I stayed with her until she was able to reassure me she would not do anything that evening.
 I stayed with her until she got her bus.
 I made sure her mental health practitioner was informed as well as the allocated social worker so plans could be made to safeguard her that evening.
-Police and ambulance staff went to her home and removed her store of lithium and made sure she was safe.
+Police and ambulance staff went to her home and made sure she was safe.
 The next day she prepared a statement to say she had felt suicidal but thought about what I had said to her and decided not to go through with it.
 Looking back, there are things I could have done differently but I did the best I could at the time with the skills I had.
 I was lucky I got it right with that particular woman.
 The child in that case was eventually placed for adoption and I heard some months later that the mother had attended an adoption open day in the hope of adopting her own child.
 It was heart-breaking.

-The judiciary also have to deal with those litigants reported to be suicidal and there are, of course, the rather more public examples of litigants making moves to self-harm or enact suicide in the court arena.
+The Judiciary also have to deal with those litigants reported to be suicidal and there are, of course, the rather more public examples of litigants making moves to self-harm or attempt suicide in the court arena.

 The stress of litigation affects all litigants, regardless of background or pre-existing mental health conditions.
 All of us, across all of the disciplines, are exposed to potentially suicidal litigants on a regular basis.